IBM/ansible-role-infosvr-import-export/README.md

 See `defaults/main.yml` for inline documentation, and the example below for the main variables needed.
 For any clarification on the expected action variables and sub-structures for the various object types, refer to the documentation below.

-By default, the role will do SSL verification of self-signed certificates by first retrieving the root certificate directly from the domain tier of the environment.
-This is controlled by the `ibm_infosvr_impexp_verify_selfsigned_ssl` variable of the role: if you want to only verify against properly signed and trusted SSL certificates, you can set this variable to `False` and any self-signed domain tier certificate will no longer be trusted.
+By default, the role will do SSL verification of self-signed certificates if you have retrieved them using `IBM.infosvr`'s `get_certificate.yml` task (see example playbook below).
+This is controlled by the `ibm_infosvr_openigc_verify_selfsigned_ssl` variable of the role: if you want to only verify against properly signed and trusted SSL certificates, you can set this variable to `False` and any self-signed domain tier certificate will no longer be trusted.

 ## Example Playbook